-Macrodactyly in its broadest sense is a descriptive term which refers to enlargement of all the elements of a digit 1.
-This can mean either the hand or foot.
+Macrodactyly is a descriptive term for isolated enlargement of some or all elements of a digit, whether of the hand or foot 1.
 Often it is equated with its most common cause, macrodystrophia lipomatosa 4.
 Rarely it can be seen as a form of Proteus syndrome 2

 - 1. P. P. Kotwal et.al, Macrodactyly, J Bone Joint Surg [Br] 1998;80-B:651-3.